The-jinnn/YT_4k_video_downloader/README.md

 # YT_4k_videodownloader
 To download youtube 4k videos with python packages

-Requirements

-Make sure you have the following Python packages installed:
-•	pytube
-•	moviepy

 Installation Steps
 1. Clone the Repository:

     o	Clone this repository to your local machine.

     git clone <repository_url>